RaceStreaming – FAQ

 Can I connect multiple viewers at the same time?

-Why do I need my own camera?
+Do I need a camera?

 Can I connect multiple cameras?

 Yes.
 You can connect one or two cameras to the RaceStreaming StreamKit at once.
-One camera via the HDMI input port and/or two cameras via the two USB ports.
+One camera via the HDMI input port and/or two cameras via the USB-A ports.
 When two cameras are connected, the StreamKit will automatically enable PiP-mode (Picture-in-picture).
 Using two cameras, you will be able to stream both a forward- and rear-facing camera or a forward- and driver-facing camera.

 If you need more cameras, you can simply purchase multiple StreamKits.

-Why do I need a SIM card?
+Do I need a SIM card?

 Antennas and streaming quality?